jdaake/gpt2/README.rst

- pip install --user -e .
+To install, run `pip install --user -e .` from gpt2 directory